 Immersed in a fiction

 This chapter begins with some commentary on the passing of the Gender Recognition Act, 2004.
-This enshrined to idea of a “legal fiction” allowing males, then the vast majority, to have their birth certificate at amended to show their sex as female.
-Its astonishing to see the quality (or lack thereof) of contributions to this debate.
-Well worth checking hansard to look at the discussions.
+This enshrined to idea of a “legal fiction” allowing males, then the majority sex visiting Gender Clinics, to have their birth certificate amended to show their sex as female.
+Its astonishing to see the quality (or lack thereof) of contributions to the debate on the passage of the bill in the House of Commons.
 Below is a link to historic archives on Hansard.
 I find myself in the unusual position, for me, of recommending Norman Tebbit’s contribution which Professor Stocks also references in this chapter.

 Stock them goes on to discuss the difference between fiction and reality and quotes both Miranda Yardley and Fione Orlander.
 I met both Fionne and Miranda on the same night and it was the first time I spoke publicly about my situation.
 Here Miranda clearly states ” I now disavow use of the word “woman” for myself and other transgender males, preferring to use the term “transsexual” or “transsexual male”.
 I should also point out that both Miranda and Fionne used male facilities at the meeting.

 Stock covers the therapeutic benefit , to the individual, of being immersed in a fictional belief about your place within the sex binary.
 She also expresses concern about the risk of losing capacity to think rationally about your biological reality.
 This detachment from reality can be maladaptive and harmful.
 Moreover what latter day trans activists are increasingly demanding is the coercion of others to overtly participate in this fiction.
 This can result in the controlling of others around you.
 I was particularly pleased to see this sentence“Yet it isn’t reasonable to expect the person who gave birth to you, or the person who married you, or your own children to permanently relate to you mentally as of a different sex when they know you are not”